-A man recently released from a detention center in northwestern India reported that his seven-year incarceration in the Punjabi prison was preferable to watching the 2007 Punjabi Prison match between The Great Khali and Batista.
+A man recently released from a detention center in northwestern India reported that his seven-year incarceration in the Punjabi prison was preferable to watching a WWE Punjabi Prison match.

 “For seven years, I ate stale bread and got a single spoonful of water each day,” said Sandip Gurwal, who was locked up in Punjab State Prison after stealing a loaf of bread for his family.

-“Even so, I would rather be stuck in that Punjabi prison that sit through that awful match between Khali and Batista again.”
+“Even so, I would rather be stuck in that Punjabi prison than sit through that ridiculous match again.”

 According to some rumors, the Punjabi Prison cage was recently dismantled so the bamboo could be used for a backyard gazebo at Vince McMahon’s Connecticut mansion.